vineetpuranik/rusty_quadtree/README.md

 | 100 million | 23 ms    | 428 ms       | 20      |

 ## License
-This quadtree implementation is provided under the MIT License.
+This quadtree implementation is provided under the [Apache-2.0](LICENSE) License.
 Feel free to use and modify it according to your needs.

 ## Contributing
 Contributions are welcome!
 If you find any issues or want to enhance the implementation, please open an issue or submit a pull request.